calcuis/quiz-compiler/README.md

 ## Quiz Game
 **You should compile your itemset via `Editor` first before kicking start with the `Quiz`.

+**Latest update(s):**
-*User's responses were logged in a test file (results.txt).
+- User's responses were logged in a test file (results.txt).

-*Time limit approach was implemented (one minute for each question) in the latest version.
+- Time limit approach was implemented (one minute for each question).

-*Quit button was added to terminate the game peacefully.
+- Quit button was added to terminate the game peacefully.

 **Game:** Quiz